CBD Frequently Asked Questions

 How do I qualify for wholesale rates?

-A minimum order of 2 master cases of 60mg or 1 master case of 120mg is required for wholesale pricing.
-Please email email@example.com for further pricing.
+We require a minimum order of 2 master cases of 60mg or 1 master case of 120mg for wholesale pricing.
+Please email firstname.lastname@example.org for further pricing.

 What is your return policy?